 In bringing back around $67 billion from overseas -- and $57 billion after taxes -- Cisco is setting aside $25 billion for share repurchases and $13 billion for quarterly cash dividend, Cisco CFO Kelly Kramer told analysts on the company's conference call after disclosing earnings on Wednesday.
 Repatriated money could also fund acquisitions, although the Cisco's strategy on capital allocation essentially won't be changing, Kramer said.

 In terms of guidance for the fiscal third quarter, Cisco expects earnings of 64 to 66 cents per share, excluding certain items, on 3 to 5 percent more revenue than it received for the year-ago quarter.
 Analysts were looking for 63 cents, excluding certain items, on $12.13 billion in revenue for the fiscal third quarter, according to Thomson Reuters.
-In the fiscal third quarter Cisco expects a 21 percent rate, excluding certain items.
+In the fiscal third quarter Cisco expects a 21 percent tax rate, excluding certain items.

 The Catalyst 9000 switch product is the fastest ramping product in Cisco's history, Robbins said.
 There were no shortages or supply issues in the quarter, Kramer said.